gergobiacsko/DGBlox/README.md

 ## Welcome to DGBlox Mod!
 Setup MCP was done mostly by the people who update How to Compile for Beginners on the wiki, I just updated/changed it a bit.
-Some credit goes to BuildCraft's README.md, which I based this README off of.
+Some credit goes to BuildCraft's and EE3's README.md files, which I based this README off of.

 The Minecraft Forums page can be found [here] (http://www.minecraftforum.net/topic/1585823-146-dylangores-mods/).